13 Causes Of Burping & Shortness Of Breath (Simplified By A Gastroenterologist).

 But note, this is a temporary feeling during burping only.

 - Other painful Esophageal conditions can also cause shortness of breath.
-For example, esophagitis and esophageal motility disorders as achalasia and diffuse esophageal spasms.
+Examples, are esophagitis and esophageal motility disorders such as achalasia and diffuse esophageal spasms.

 - Excess abdominal air (pressing on your lungs):